-- All registered voters have received a mailing containing a Fast Pass Tag and Card. - Fast Pass Tag has bar code on the other side.

-- Tilt the screen so that red box is seen in "Scan Barcode" mode. - Place the Fast Pass Tag or Card on the red rectangle as shown on the right. - The bar code must be facing up for the E-Poll Book to scan the Fast Pass Tag or Card.
+- All registered voters have received a mailing containing a Fast Pass Tag and Card. - Fast Pass Tag has bar code on the other side. - Do not refer to the Fast Pass Tag and Card as voter ID. - Tilt the screen so that red box is seen in "Scan Barcode" mode. - Place the Fast Pass Tag or Card on the red rectangle as shown on the right. - The bar code must be facing up for the E-Poll Book to scan the Fast Pass Tag or Card.